bitcoin-api/bitcoin-api-full-stack/README.md

     />
 </a>

 GLL deployment provides continuous integration for the backend NodeJS services that interact with the Bitcoin node on the Linux server.
-The overall Bitcoin-Api service doesn't need to be shut down or be interrupted.
+The overall Bitcoin-API service doesn't need to be shut down or be interrupted.

 After you've finished your deployments, you can shut down your Water Tree code acceptor and installer process in your Linux server.
 To do this simply input the keyboard keys `control` plus `c`.